A simple number that suggests how quickly your collection is deteriorating relative to your ideal environmental levels.

 Background: IPI and the TWPI

-Conserv's relative damage rate KPI is loosely based on the logic used in the Time-Weighted Preservation Index (TWPI) created by the Image Permanence Institute.
+Conserv's relative damage rate KPI is loosely based on research conducted by the Image Permanence Institute and the resulting Time-Weighted Preservation Index (TWPI)

 TWPI uses damage rate calculations to express the longevity of an object - "how many years are left for that object?"
 This is done by calculating an annual damage rate (say 2%) and then taking the reciprocal (1/2 = 50 years).